What is the European Banking Authority (EBA)?

 The European Banking Authority serves the EU’s financial system in several ways.

-The single rulebook refers is a set of rules that underpin a single market in banking across the EU.
-The EBA develops technical standards and also previously created a Q&A tool to answer stakeholders’ practical questions about legislations.
+The European Single Rulebook refers to a set of rules that underpin a single market in banking across the EU.
+The EBA develops technical standards and also previously created a Q&A tool to answer stakeholders’ practical questions about legislation.

 2. A common approach to banking supervision